dvollrath/GrowthEcon/_posts/2009-01-19-Robots-Jobs.md

 ---
 layout: post
-title: Robots and the Future of Jobs
+title: Are robots going to take all the jobs?
 published: true
 category: topic
 ---